 The impact of family breakup can be enormous on children

 Children can often hide their feelings during family breakup.
-Inviting children of an appropriate age to their own private meeting with the mediator gives them chance to express any fears or concerns they may have about their parents' separation, and help them to understand the changes taking place in their lives.
+Inviting children of an appropriate age to their own private meeting with a mediator gives them chance to express any fears or concerns they may have about their parents' separation, and help them to understand the changes taking place in their lives.
 Knowing how they feel can be extremely useful in their parents' decision making during their own mediation.

-Both parents have to agree for their children to see the mediator and the mediator will need to have assurances that parents will not brief children before the meeting or cross-question or reproach them afterwards.
+Both parents have to agree for their children to see a mediator and the mediator will need to have assurances that parents will not brief children before the meeting or cross-question or reproach them afterwards.
 Children must freely choose to come and be free to decide what feedback is given.